 When selling colours through a screen, you’ve got to have cutting edge design - that’s why designer paint brand Clare went with a headless Shopify solution.
 Their expansive catalogue is fast and easy to navigate, with each product being supported seamlessly by published content that flows naturally into product pages to help customers decide which paint is right for them.

-While the speed and flexibility of a headless build is unmatched, you have to be prepared for a few limitations.
-Many Shopify apps can’t integrate into a headless build, so you’ll have to devote resources to bridging those gaps.
+One thing to note is that many Shopify apps can’t integrate into a headless build, so you’ll have to devote resources to bridging those gaps.
 It is also a commitment to go headless, as it’s not easy to switch back to classic Shopify if you find your needs aren’t met.

 Overall, the benefits of a headless ecommerce store can outweigh the drawbacks if your brand prioritises site speed, innovation, and flexibility.
 If you’re keen to explore what a headless Shopify build can look like for you, give us a shout.